German submarine U-109 (1940): Training

 U-109 was commissioned on 5 December 1940 in Bremen.
 The U-boat was allocated to the 2nd U-boat Flotilla in Kiel, and from 20 December on in Danzig.
-On 1 March the boat participated in the tactical exercises where convoy attackes where simulated.
+On 1 March the boat participated in the tactical exercises where convoy attacks where simulated.
 The performance of the commandant K.Kapt Hans-Georg Fischer was graded as insufficient and the U-boat had to do the tactical exercise once more.
 U-109 was transferred to front-line service, still as a member of the 2.
 Unterseebootsflottille on 1 May.

 First patrol

 U-109 left Kiel on 6 May.
 For 24 days, she roamed the North Sea and eventually the North Atlantic in search of Allied convoys heading to Britain.

 On 13 May she was assigned to group West in the area SSE of Cape Farewell, Groenland.
 A first attack was made on 15 May but moments before launching torpedoes it was noted that the attacked ship is a neutral, and the attack was aborted.